The US Youth Soccer ODP Selection Process

 There are various paying options for ODP.
 You can pay in full or by installments once you are invited onto the final state team.

-How am I selected to the US Youth Soccer Regional Camp?
+How am I selected to the US Youth Soccer Regional ODP ID Invitational?

-Players are recommended to the US Youth Soccer Regional Camp by their coaches.
-At the end of each ODP cycle, NJ ODP submits our recommendation to the East Region, which then selects the players to attend the East Region camp.
+Players are recommended to the US Youth Soccer Regional ID Invitational by their coaches.
+At the end of each ODP cycle, NJ ODP submits our recommendation to the East Region, which then selects the players to attend the East Region ODP ID Invitational.

-US Youth Soccer is divided into four regions and each offers an identification camp for state association ODP teams within each group.
-The camps are designed to provide to participating players high level training and competition.
+US Youth Soccer is divided into four regions and each offers an identification invitational for state association ODP teams within each group.
+The invitational is designed to provide to participating players high level training and competition.
 It is within this environment that identification is made of players capable of performing at a higher level of play which can potentially include invitation to national team camp, pool, or team participation.
-Each region varies somewhat in terms of logistics and the costs of their respective camps.
+Each region varies somewhat in terms of logistics and the costs of their respective invitational.
 Your state association or regional administrator should be contacted for more information.

 What is a National Camp?